DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/features.md

     Visualized Update: edit the workload through the graphical interface.

-    YAML Update: change configuration of the multi-cloud workload by editing its YAML file.
+    YAML Update: change configuration of the multicloud workload by editing its YAML file.

 - Delete Multicloud Workload